kevcodez/kevcodez-blog/docs/inside-agile-product-development-series/04-responsibilities-ownership/README.md

 We surely talked about it afterwards on how to avoid those issues in the future, but we didn't point fingers.
 If your colleague is a normal human with normal emotions, he/she will already feel bad enough for messing up - no need to emphasize.

-Many of the features or process improvements and improvements were actually suggested by developers, talked through with the business and product owners and then implemented.
+Many of the features or process improvements were actually suggested by developers, talked through with the business and product owners and then implemented.

 For me, having this kind of responsibility and actually making use of it comes with building a bond with the product and team.
 I have a hard time keeping work and personal life separated and I don't mind.